tomelliff/ecs-gitlab-exec-python/README.md

 ### TODO:

+- how to get the container id or name from the task arn? need it to be able to exec into container
 - create minimal ecs cluster allowing access to docker daemon remotely
     - `DOCKER_OPTS="-H tcp://0.0.0.0:2376"`
     - should look at what needs to be done for TLS communication as well (https://docs.docker.com/engine/security/https/#daemon-modes)